RFE/RL’s Ukrainian Service: Radio Svoboda

 - Journalists investigating corruption, including members of RFE/RL’s investigative program “Schemes,” have been subject to threats.

-- In eastern Ukraine, pro-Russia separatists have harassed and arbitrarily detained journalists, while blocking citizens’ access to independent information and news.
-Radio Svoboda’s website is one of many that has been banned by providers at the instruction of local authorities.
+- In eastern Ukraine, pro-Russia separatists harass and arbitrarily detain journalists, while blocking access to independent information and news.
+Radio Svoboda’s website is one of many that has been banned at the direction of local authorities; journalist and contributor Stanislav Aseyev was detained by separatists in Donetsk and has been charged with espionage.

 - Radio Svoboda’s investigative TV program “Schemes” reports on corruption among Ukraine’s political elites, including Traffic Police Chief Oleksandr Yershov, who resigned within hours of the airing of a report on his activities in May 2015.

-- RFE/RL investigative reporter Mykhailo Tkach was awarded the Ukrainian national Triumph Award in the category “Best TV Reporter of 2016.”
+- Investigative reporter Mykhailo Tkach was named Ukraine’s “Best TV Reporter of 2016.”

-- Host of the TV show “Schemes,” Natalie Sedletska, received the Oleksandr Kryvenko media award for “progress in journalism” in May 2016.
+- Host Natalie Sedletska was awarded the Oleksandr Kryvenko media award for “progress in journalism” in May 2016.

-- RFE/RL boosted its reach to two strategic areas in Ukraine: in September 2015, the Ukrainian Service began broadcasting to annexed Crimea on AM; effective July 2016 it began broadcasting direct to parts of separatist-controlled Donbas on FM.
+- In September 2015, the Ukrainian Service began AM broadcasts to annexed Crimea; in July 2016, it began direct FM broadcasting to parts of separatist-controlled eastern Ukraine.

-- After Russia annexed Crimea in March 2014, RFE/RL launched a website to cover events on the peninsula in three languages--Russian, Ukrainian, and Crimean Tatar.
-The Russian research agency Medialogiya named it the second most quoted news resource in Crimea in 2015.
+- Following Russia’s March 2014 annexation of Crimea, RFE/RL launched the Crimea.Realities website to cover events there in the Russian, Ukrainian, and Crimean Tatar languages.
+The Russian research agency Medialogiya named it the second most cited news resource in Crimea in 2015.

-- The Service television broadcast partners include Espreso TV, TV channel 112, News Channel 24, and many regional channels.
-Since January 2016 the service has reported from Brussels for leading Ukrainian TV channel 1+1.
+- Since January 2016 the service has reported from Brussels for leading Ukrainian TV channel 1+1.
 Overall, one in ten Ukrainians has seen the service’s live TV reports according to BBG survey data.

 Facts & Stats about Ukraine